dreamcatcher-tech/network/Inbox/2025-01-21 1022 strategy workbench.md

 We should make a massive shared repo of docs that have been processed by everyone, and you pay tokens to put the data in, but you earn tokens when others read rather than re-burn tokens.
 This seems a general principle as we terraform the data landscape to be fully transformed by ai models.

+Along with coverage info on the code, we should also provide timing information, so we can know which functions are running hot, to help the bot with optimization tasks.
+Can make gantt charts that are hand traced, and then can look at the expensive parts and focus in on that.

+What is probably coming is a framework to make it easy for code to be instrumented, debugged, by llms, and supporting having multiple forks or versions so the bots can try to solve concurrently.
+This should just arrive for us one day.